realm/SwiftLint/README.md

 any time while this feature is marked as experimental.
 Analyzer rules also tend to be considerably slower than lint rules.

+### Baseline (experimental)

+When using `lint` command with `--use-baseline` flag SwiftLint creates a baseline file (if it's not created already) that contains all detected violations.
+All future `lint` executions as long as  `--use-baseline` flag is used will ignore the violations saved in the baseline file.

+This can be useful for huge legacy projects.
+It allows to turn on SwiftLint for all future code and ignore existing issues when fixing those immediately would be too much effort.

 ## License

 [MIT licensed.](LICENSE)